basis-technology-corp/annotated-data-model/doc/Examples.rst

 ArabicMorphoAnalysis
 ~~~~~~~~~~~~~~~~~~~~

 Arabic analyses are the most complex.
-Each analysis has a prefix,
+Each analysis is broken down
-stem, and suffix (where some of these components can be empty).
-An
+into prefix, stem, and suffix components, where some components could
+be empty.
+The components may be broken down further into
+sub-components, e.g. a prefix could have multiple parts ("and the").
+Each component and sub-component has an associated tag.
+Analyses also
-analysis may have a stem, a lemma, and a root, which are all different
+have distinct slots for stem, lemma, and root, which are all different
 concepts in Arabic.

-Each of prefix, stem, and suffix may have
-associated tags.
-Here's an example that shows how a word ("the
+Here's an example that shows how a single word ("and the books") is
-books") is divided into prefix, stem, and suffix.
-The disambiguated
+divided into prefix, stem, and suffix.
+The disambiguated analysis
-analysis (the first one) shows a prefix (for "the"), a stem ("books"),
+(the first one) shows a prefix (for "and the"), a stem ("books"), and
-and no suffix.

-Arabic example:
+no suffix.
+The prefix itself is divided into two parts ("and" and
+"the"), and each of those has a tag ("CONJ", and "DET").

 ::

-    String s = "الكتب";  // "the books"
+    String s = "والكتب";  // "and the books"
     AnnotatedText.Builder builder = new AnnotatedText.Builder().data(s);
     AnnotatedText input = builder.build();
     AnnotatedText output = annotator.annotate(input);